 complaint.'
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
 Yes Complaints Policy - Section 3.2 'We recognise the difference between a service request, survey feedback and a formal complaint.'
 Complaints Policy - Section 3.3 'We will not accept stage 1 complaints and escalations to stage 2 about matters which are being raised for the first time, for example a repair which has not yet been reported' Our Complaints Policy explicitly states that we will not accept matters being raised for the first time (including repairs) under our complaints policy.
 Where a resident raises a service request through the complaints process, they will be informed that it is a service request and supported accordingly.
 For example, if it is regarding a repair, we will raise an order to address this.
 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
 Yes Evidence: Complaints Policy - Section 3.1 'A complaint is an expression of dissatisfaction, about the standard of service' We can evidence that we accept complaints about the standard of our service even when if the handling of the request remains ongoing, through a review of our complaints over 2024.

-1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person Yes Complaints Policy - Section 3.2 'We recognise the difference between a service request, survey feedback and a formal Annually we instruct an external company to survey a number of resident for feedback completing the survey should be made aware of how they can pursue a complaint if they wish to.
-Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain. complaint.' about our services.
+An expression of dissatisfaction with Complaints Policy - Section 3.2 Annually we instruct an external 1.6 services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
+Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
+Yes 'We recognise the difference between a service request, survey feedback and a formal complaint.' company to survey a number of resident for feedback about our services.
 We contact all residents who take part in the survey (and have given permission to be contacted) to discuss any issues they have raised.
 Residents are also given information on how to officially raise a complaint during this discussion.